 The USFWS had based their 2012 biological opinion upon the descriptions the BLM had given them of the ongoing livestock management situations on the Gila District’s grazing allotments.
 Those descriptions raise questions.

-In regards to the Babocomari allotment, Table 4 in the 2012 BO indicates that the BLM told the USFWS that there was a riparian exclosure on Babocomari River in the Babocomari allotment – but there isn’t.
+In regards to the Babocomari allotment, Table 4 in the 2012 BO indicates that the BLM told the USFWS that there was a riparian exclosure on Babocomari River in the Babocomari allotment – but there isn’t, just a riparian pasture that’s periodically grazed.
 And the BO said the BLM claimed the allotment was meeting the Riparian-Wetland Sites standard, but the 2013 PFC assessment described above showed that it wasn’t.
 Also, Table 3 in the BO showed the allotment was meeting the Uplands Sites and Desired Resource Conditions standards.
 But Table 2 in the BO shows that 1,000 of the Babocomari allotment’s 1,816 acres are in poor condition, and the other 816 are only in fair condition – with a static trend.
 Furthermore, according to the DRMP, no formal S&Gs assessment has ever been completed for the Babocomari allotment.

 Regarding the small stretch of the San Pedro River on the Brunckow Hill allotment, the 2012 BO said it was meeting the Riparian-Wetland Sites standard, but according to the DRMP, no S&Gs assessment of this particular riparian area has ever been completed.

 The information the BLM provided to the USFWS about the Three Brothers allotments is also contradictory.
 The DRMP said the 2008 S&Gs assessment found the allotment was meeting the Upland Sites standard.
 But Table 3 in the 2012 BO said an assessment had not been completed, and Table 2 showed that most of the allotment was in poor condition with a static trend.